 4. We have become God’s children

-“But as many as received Him, to them He gave the authority to become children of God, to those who believe into His name, who were begotten…of God.”—John 1:12-13
+“But as many as received Him, to them He gave the authority to become children of God, to those who believe into His name, who were begotten…of God.”

 “And I give to them eternal life, and they shall by no means perish forever, and no one shall snatch them out of My hand.
 My Father…is greater than all, and no one can snatch them out of My Father’s hand.”

-All kinds of things try to snatch us from the Father’s hand—sin, the world, difficulties, even Satan himself.
+All kinds of things may try to snatch us from the Father’s hand—sin, the world, difficulties, even Satan himself.
 But in these verses, the Lord Jesus assures us by saying that it’s impossible for us to be snatched away.
 No one and nothing is stronger than God.
-Even if we try to remove ourselves from His hands, He will never let us go.

 6. God never changes

-“Jesus Christ is the same yesterday and today, yes, even forever.”—Hebrews 13:8
+“Jesus Christ is the same yesterday and today, yes, even forever.”

-Everything changes—people, circumstances, governments, the weather.
-Even our own emotions change constantly; we can be up one minute and down the next.
-If our salvation was based on our feelings, we would have lost it long ago.
-But God never changes.
-Therefore, the salvation we received from Him never changes.
+Everything changes: people, circumstances, environments, the weather.
+Even our own emotions fluctuate constantly; we can be up one minute and down the next.
+But our salvation doesn’t hinge on our feelings.
+God never changes and neither does His salvation.

-“All that the Father gives Me will come to Me, and him who comes to Me I shall by no means cast out.”—John 6:37
+“All that the Father gives Me will come to Me, and him who comes to Me I shall by no means cast out.”

 What a precious, unconditional promise from our Savior!
 He will never cast out or reject those who have come to Him.
 We can fully trust in Him and His Word to know our salvation is eternally secure.